Valsvirtuals/ProtoGlove/README.md

 ## What's missing:

-- different size baseplate (for size 5-6 & 10-13)
 - more tip module sizes
 - a way to access the buttons on the ESP that are currently blocked by the ESP mount
 - add support for more board like Arduino nano